advertise

 Fallow deer are an invasive species on Vancouver Island, with populations far exceeding the human population in some areas.
 These deer were introduced in 1908 and have since caused significant ecological damage to local flora and fauna.
 Parks Canada estimates that 500–1,000 fallow deer remain in various parts of Vancouver Island, including Sidney Island, where the population exceeds 1,000.

-Hunting fallow deer is permitted year-round, with no requirement for a species license and no bag limits, making it a unique opportunity to help conserve the ecosystem while enjoying a rewarding hunt.
+In MUs 1-1 to 1-7, fallow deer have no closed season and no bag limit, and a fallow deer species licence is not required.
+Hunters must still comply with all applicable hunting licence, access, firearm, and special-area requirements.
 According to Chief Pelkey of the Tsawout First Nation, the unchecked population of fallow deer has devastated local vegetation, including bracken fern, a vital resource for First Nations medicine.
 By participating in fallow deer hunting, you can contribute to ecosystem restoration while harvesting high-quality meat and trophies.

 History of Hunting Fallow Deer on Vancouver Island